 Because the dealerships don't always call!

-This exact situation happened at the HPM Insurance office this week.
-A Milford client called to see why his premium did not go up because he recently bought a third car.
+This happens regularly.
+For example, a client called us recently to see why his premium did not go up when he bought a third car.
 When we told him that we did not see a third car on his policy, he replied that the car salesman said he was going to call us and take care of it for him.
 Our client assumed it was done because he had a loan on this car.
 When we called the dealer to get the information, his reply was, "oh- I was going to call you, but the bank didn't need proof of insurance."

 The client was driving around without insurance on a brand new car for more than 30 days.
 If there had been an accident his NH car insurance policy would have denied the claim.
 The client would have been on the hook for the damage to his own car, any other car involved, as well as any possible bodily injury, loss of income, pain and suffering.... you get the picture.

-Another big mistake is taking car insurance advice from a car dealer.
+Another mistake is taking car insurance advice from a car dealer.

-This statement is not to imply that the car dealer is not nice or smart; however, just because one sells a car does not mean that they are experts in everything involving the car.
+This statement is not to imply that the car dealer is not nice or smart; however, just because one sells cars does not mean that they are experts in everything involving the car.

-This scenario also came to light at the HPM Insurance office this week, when a client called our office.
-She said she just happened to be driving by and thought to call us to add two new cars to her car insurance policy that she leased more than two weeks ago.
-When the HPM team member inquired why she had taken so long to call us her response was "the dealer told me that I had until my policy's renewal date to notify you."
+This scenario also came to light at our office recently, when a client called in.
+She said she just happened to be driving by and thought to call us to add two new cars to her car insurance that she leased more than two weeks ago.
+When the HPM team member inquired why she had not called sooner, her response was "the dealer told me that I had until my policy's renewal date to notify you."
 This is simply not true.

 If there were an accident with either of the cars, there would not have been any coverage.